-If you’ve been injured in a slip and fall accident that was caused due to snow and ice accumulation at a business or private property, you may be entitled to compensation for your injuries, any resulting medical bills, and other related expenses.
-The attorneys at Berry Law can help determine whether your injuries were the result of a property owner’s negligence and assess the value of your claim.
+If you’ve been injured in a slip and fall accident that was caused by snow and ice accumulation at a business or private property, you may be entitled to compensation for your injuries, any resulting medical bills, and other related expenses.
+The aggressive and determined attorneys at Berry Law can help determine whether your injuries were the result of a property owner’s negligence and assess the value of your claim.
 They can also suggest appropriate compensation based on the other party’s liability.

 What Role Do Snow and Ice Play in Slip and Fall Accidents?

 Snow and ice can accumulate quickly on any exterior surface in winter, including parking lots, sidewalks, and steps and ramps, making walking treacherous.
 Wet and icy surfaces put guests at risk for slips and falls.
 Sometimes, wintertime slips and falls are caused by footwear that is improper for the conditions, such as shoes that lack proper traction or disrupt the ability to stay balanced.
 More often, they occur because there is not enough friction between the walking surface and a person’s feet.

 Without friction to gain the necessary traction, an individual is more likely to lose his or her balance, leading to a fall.
 These types of falls are most common in people over the age of 55.

 Premises Liability in Slips and Falls on Snow and Ice